awused/aw-man/README.md

 Add `--features windows-console` to get console I/O, though this will spawn a console window when it's opened.

 Assuming the cargo install path is already in your `PATH` then `aw-man some_file` should work.
+You can use the `GTK_THEME` environment variable to configure the theme, `Adwaita-dark` will switch to the bundled dark theme.

 [aw-man.exe.manifest](desktop/aw-man.exe.manifest) will disable any DPI handling by Windows.
 Copying it to the same directory as aw-man.exe is probably easiest, though it can be embedded into the binary using [mt.exe](https://docs.microsoft.com/en-us/windows/win32/sbscs/mt-exe)'s `-manifest` and `-outputresource` options.